Astra's Stargate

 Low-frequency Radio Observations for the Near Side Lunar Surface (ROLSES): ROLSES will use a low-frequency radio receiver to take measurements to learn how radio antennas are affected on the lunar surface The ROLSES measurements will confirm how well a lunar surface-based radio observatory would be able to observe and image solar radio bursts.
 Developed by NASA Goddard Space Flight Center.

-The Radio Frequency Mass Gauge (RFMG) is a technology demostration that measures cryogenic propellants in low-gravity or under low settling thrust conditions where sloshing can be an issue.
+The Radio Frequency Mass Gauge (RFMG) is a technology demonstration that measures cryogenic propellants in low-gravity or under low settling thrust conditions where sloshing can be an issue.
 Developed by NASA Glenn Research Center.

 Commercial payloads include Omni-heat Infinity, providing heat protection from Nova-C; Lunagram, a plate bolted on the outside of the lander; Moonphase artwork; Lonestar Lunar, a data storage and processing system; EagleCam, a camera that will be deployed prior to the landing and record the spacecraft as it lands; IXO-1, a small, dual camera system that is intended as a precursor to a lunar observatory known as International Lunar Observatory (ILO) under development by the International Lunar Observatory Association (ILOA Hawai'i).